ga-wdi-boston/rails-activerecord-crud-diagnostic/README.md

  the table of licensees.

 You can test your work, except the migration, with `rails runner diagnostic.rb`.
 Use `p` in your script to output any results you'd like to check.
+To start over, run `rake db:drop db:create db:migrate`.

 Commit and push your changes.